 Hackathon day 2

-Agenda: Idea proposers present their progress in front of organizers and mentors at the beginning of the day (1st mandatory checkpoint).
+Agenda: Idea proposers present their progress in front of organizers and mentors at the beginning of the day.

-Mentoring: Mentors meet, discuss potential difficulties that certain teams face and decide for mentors with related expertise to support them.
+Mentoring: Mentors meet, discuss potential difficulties that certain teams face, and decide on mentors with related expertise to support them.

 Stakeholder involvement: Thematic talk before lunch time.

-Agenda: First pitch training for idea proposers shortly before next checkpoint.
+Agenda: First pitch training for idea proposers shortly the before next checkpoint.

-Agenda: Idea proposers present their progress in front of organizers and mentors at the end of the day (2nd mandatory checkpoint).
+Agenda: Idea proposers present their progress in front of organizers and mentors at the end of the day.

-Mentoring: Mentors meet, discuss potential difficulties that certain teams face and decide for mentors with related expertise to support them.
+Mentoring: Mentors meet, discuss potential difficulties that certain teams face, and decide on mentors with related expertise to support them.

 Hackathon day 3

-Agenda: Idea proposers present their progress in front of organizers and mentors at the beginning of the day (3rd mandatory checkpoint).
+Agenda: Idea proposers present their progress in front of organizers and mentors at the beginning of the day.

-Mentoring: Mentors meet, discuss potential difficulties that certain teams face and decide for mentors with related expertise to support them.
+Mentoring: Mentors meet, discuss potential difficulties that certain teams face, and decide on mentors with related expertise to support them.

-Agenda: Second pitch training for idea proposers before lunch time.
+Agenda: Second pitch training for idea proposers before lunch.

 Agenda: Third and final pitch training for idea proposers a few hours before the final pitches.

-Agenda: Final pitches of idea proposers in front of all participatnts, jury, organizers, mentors and online audience (live stream).
+Agenda: Final pitches of idea proposers in front of all participants, jury, organizers, mentors, and online audience (live stream).

 After the hackathon